speezepearson/speezepearson.github.io/why-these-and-not-those.markdown

         return (countInversions(chars)%2 == 0);
       }
     category: "permutations of the digits 0123456789"
+    validation: "Input must be a rearrangement of the digits 0-9."
   - name: 246
     rule: >
       The triplet must be sorted, from smallest to largest.